-We are authorized to issue an unlimited number of Class "A" Preferred Shares.
-These Class "A" Preferred Shares are entitled to receive cumulative dividends at a rate of five (5%) percent, calculated annually on stated amount of \$1.00 per share as and when declared by the Board.
-No dividend may be declared upon holders of Class "A" Preferred Shares unless concurrently the same dividend is conferred upon the holders of Class "B" Preferred Shares.
-Holders of Class "A" Preferred Shares are not entitled to a vote at any meeting of shareholders, however they are entitled to receive notice and information documents regarding such meetings.
-Holders of Class "A" Preferred Shares hold priority over holders of New Common Shares, Non-Common Shares, and Class "C" Preferred Shares upon a liquidation, dissolution, or winding-up of the Company.
-The Class "A" Preferred Shares are redeemable at the option of the Company.
+We are authorized to issue an unlimited number of Preferred Shares, issuable in series.
+Holders of the Preferred Shares are not entitled to a vote at any meeting of shareholders, however they are entitled to receive notice and information documents regarding such meetings.
+Holders of Preferred Shares hold priority over holders of Common Shares upon a liquidation, dissolution, or winding-up of the Company.
+The Preferred Shares are redeemable at the option of the Company.
+As at the financial year ended December 31, 2019, no Preferred Shares of the Company have been issued.